vdobler/ht/README.md

 If you want to run checks on rendered HTML pages you need a local installation of (PhantomJS)[http://phantomjs.org] in version >= 2.0.

+(Ht vendors it dependencies _except_ dependencies from golang.org/x/...).

 Nomenclature